-After the proposed Integrity Committee reviews allegations of wrongdoing, it must refer to the Chairperson of the Integrity Committee any allegation of wrongdoing that the Integrity Committee determined is "meritorious that cannot be referred to an agency of the executive branch with appropriate jurisdiction over the matter."
-Next, the Chairperson of the Integrity Committee must thoroughly and timely investigate each referred allegation.
-The Chairperson must report to the Executive Chairperson of the CIGIE "the results of any investigation that substantiates any [referred] allegation."
-It is unclear from the bills whether such information would also be transmitted to the President or the agency head.
-Nor does the relevant section guarantee that Congress or the public would receive access to the Integrity Committee, after a complete investigation that substantiates any allegation, could be presumptively deemed a finding of cause under the statute that the President or agency head could use in deciding whether to remove an IG.
+standards issued by the CIGIE or the PCIE and ECIE.
+In the version of H.R.
+928 passed by the House, the Chairperson must report the results of the investigation to the Integrity Committee, which then evaluates the report, adds its recommendations, and forwards the report to the Executive Chairperson and the President or DFE agency head within 180 days after the investigation is completed.57 Reports of investigations by the Integrity Committee would also be required to be submitted to Congress within 30 days of their submission to the Executive Chairperson of the CIGIE.58 The relevant section of S. 1723 does not similarly guarantee that the President, agency head, or Congress would receive access to the Integrity Committee any action taken by the President or agency head.59 A finding by the Integrity Committee, after a complete investigation that substantiates any allegation, could be presumptively deemed a finding of cause under the statute that the President or agency head could use in deciding whether to remove an IG.
 Such a finding would not be binding on the President or the agency head, but could serve as a prima facie basis for removal if the President or agency head agreed with the finding.

-IG budgets and appropriations.
+IG budgets and appropriations

 The IG legislation, H.R.
-928, as reported by the House Committee on Oversight and Government Reform, and S. 1723 would require reporting the IG's initial estimates directly to the Office of Management and Budget (OMB), the agency head, and appropriate congressional committees.
+928, as passed by the House, and S. 1723 would require reporting establishment IGs' initial budget estimates directly to the Office of Management and Budget (OMB), the agency head, and appropriate congressional committees.
 This would ensure that all three units were aware of the initial estimate and, thus, enable each to calculate any decreases or adjustments made afterwards by agency officials or OMB.
-In addition to finding any such alterations, the change in budget reporting could also contribute to congressional oversight of the IG offices and their projected spending as well as OMB and agency leadership.
+In addition to finding any such alterations, the change in budget reporting could also contribute to congressional oversight of the establishment IG offices and their projected spending as well as OMB and agency leadership.